List of unproduced film projects based on Marvel Comics: The Hands of Shang-Chi

 In 2001, Stephen Norrington announced that he had agreed to direct a film called The Hands of Shang-Chi: Master of Kung Fu, a film adaptation based on the Marvel character Shang-Chi.
 Norrington described the film as "a real honest-to-goodness martial arts film, rather than a film that simply has martial arts in it".
 In 2004, it was announced that Ang Lee had been brought on as producer.
 In 2005, it was announced that Stan Lee had agreed to executive produce the film for DreamWorks, with Yuen Woo-ping directing from a Bruce C. McKenna screenplay.
 In 2005, Avi Arad stated that he thought that a PG-13 adaptation was possible.
 In 2006, Ang Lee confirmed his and Yuen's continued involvement with the project.
 In December 2018, a different film adaptation of Shang-Chi, Shang-Chi and the Legend of the Ten Rings, set in the Marvel Cinematic Universe with Simu Liu in the title role, was announced, with a script by David Callaham.
 In March 2019, Destin Daniel Cretton was chosen to direct.

 Nick Fury

 Andrew W. Marlowe was hired to write the script in 2006.
 The script he wrote was loosely based on Jim Steranko's Nick Fury, Agent of S.H.I.E.L.D. series and involved the S.H.I.E.L.D.
 Helicarrier.
 The script was not written for the version of the character appearing in the Marvel Cinematic Universe, as it was constructed before Samuel L. Jackson was cast.
 Marlowe said that the script could be "tweaked" for Jackson's portrayal, but no further developments took place.

 Guillermo del Toro's Doctor Strange

-In 2007, Guillermo del Toro was attached to direct a Doctor Strange film, from a screenplay by Neil Gaiman.
+In 2007, Guillermo del Toro was attached to direct a Doctor Strange film, which would have been based upon ideas arising from conversations del Toro had with Neil Gaiman.
 The film was eventually canceled due to low studio interest.